dnaeon/py-vpoller/docs/vpoller-zabbix.rst

 no changes at all after your hosts have been discovered with a Zabbix LLD rule.

-And all these things are quite frustrating, at least to me, because Zabbix does not allow me to manage my environment the way I want.

 So, what can we do about it?

 Well, we can solve this issue!
 And vPoller is going to help us do that! :)